-Music triggers the release of serotonin which is also known as the “feel good” hormone.
+Music also triggers the release of serotonin which is also known as the “feel good” hormone.
 Serotonin helps people feel more focused, emotionally stable, happier and calmer.

-Music leads to increased production of oxytocin which fosters social connection.
+Listening to music leads to increased production of oxytocin which fosters social connection.

-Music provides mood-lifting benefits but choosing the right types of music is necessary when using music as a therapy for depression.
+Music provides mood-lifting benefits, but choosing the right types of music is necessary when using music as a therapy for depression.
 Positive music impacts the mood positively and may help listeners feel better.